 Our analysis is based on a survey among students at Kyoto University.
-At this university, transport planning education is part of the School of Global Engineering at the undergraduate level, which combines varies civil engineering-related subjects into the curriculum.
-We survey undergraduate students from different faculties regarding their environmental attitudes in general and their attitudes toward sustainable transport policies in specific.
-As a proxy for the amount of environmental education received, we consider how many modules with the term environment included in the module title the student has taken.
+At this university transport planning education is part of the "School of Global Engineering" at undergraduate level which combines varies Civil Engineering related subjects into the curriculum.
+We survey undergraduate students from different faculties regarding their environmental attitudes in general and their attitudes towards sustainable transport policies in specific.
+As a proxy for the amount of environmental education received we consider how many modules with the term "environment" included in the module title the student has taken.
 Figure 1 shows the number of environmental classes offered among faculties at Kyoto University and departments in the engineering faculty.
-The Faculty of Agriculture has the most modules related to the environment (31) and the Faculty of Engineering ranks number two with 15 modules that include the term environment.
-Within the Faculty of Engineering, the Department of Global Engineering, which includes transport and urban planning, offers seven environment modules, which is more than other departments (Figure 1).
-The content of these nonmandatory courses are described in Table 1.
-In addition to these courses, first-year students have the chance to take a small group seminar over one semester on a topic of their interest.
-Several of these so-called pocket seminars also focus on environmental issues and we have hence also included these into our count of how many environmental courses a student has taken.
+The faculty of agriculture has the most modules related to environment (31) and the faculty of engineering ranks number two with 15 modules that include the term environment.
+Within the faculty of engineering, the department of global engineering, which includes transport and urban planning, offers seven "environment modules" and therefore the most compared to other departments (Figure 1).
+The content of these non-mandatory courses are described in Table 1.
+In addition to these courses first year students have the chance to take a small group seminar over one semester on a topic of their interest.
+Several of these so-called "pocket seminars" also focus on environmental issues and we have hence also included these into our count of how many environmental courses a student has taken.